 The present work is organized as follows.
 We start by formulating the transition search problem and describe the microscopic model of the recoil spectroscopy protocol in Section \ref{sec:microscopic}.
 To better understand the effects of motional squeezing, we employ a simplified analytical phase space model and discuss it in \textcolor{black}{Section} \ref{sec:squeezing}.
 In Section \ref{sec:statistical} we follow with a description of our statistical model and the used hypothesis test.
 Next, in Section \ref{sec:search} we combine the statistical and microscopic models to describe a narrow transition search in a realistic experimental scenario.
-We discuss the effects of noise, squeezing and correlated data post-processing.
+We discuss the combined effects of noise, squeezing and correlated data post-processing.
 Furthermore, we find that the optimal value of the squeezing parameter lies within the range estimated using the analytical model.
 Finally, we draw conclusions and give a broader outlook on the results in Section \ref{sec:conclusions}.